 The menu is based on classic Swedish flavours.
 Tourist can order herring prepared in different ways, Wallenberg are or veal burger and the restaurant’s main dish which is the fish casserole.
 Clients frequently visit KB as they find the menu enjoyable together with its’s wine selection.

 Tranan is over 80 years old, but it hasn’t changed since it opened its doors to the public in 1929.
 It has an interesting selection when it comes to its menu but one of its well-known dishes is the Swedish meatballs that most locals have come to know and love.

 Another dish that is worth trying is the fried herring with mashed potatoes which has been part of the Tranan menu since it was first started.
 Tranan’s wine selection is very comparable with the selection sourced from France and Italy.

 Sweden is a country that captures the Nordic culture in both its architectural and natural landscape.
 Tourist can only realize a country’ true essence through its cuisine.
 But another side of Sweden’s capital which can offer its tourist is through is a culinary experience.
 On the plus side, some of these restaurants are centuries-old which in itself is already a historical landmark.

 Several restaurants in Stockholm can offer tourist authentic Swedish dishes and drink selection that can be both equally amazing and surprising.
-Plus, these dining establishments make use of locally made beers and offer wines that coming from the vineyard of France and Italy.
-If you in between your visits to Stockholm’s restaurants need some good experiences, I recommend these 30 incredible things to do in Stockholm.
+Plus, these dining establishments make use of locally made beers and offer wines that coming from the nearby vineyards of France and Italy.